Interpolation-Based GR(1) Assumptions Refinement: Convergence

 \section{Convergence}

-Our procedure is guaranteed to terminate after a finite number of recursive calls.
+Our procedure is guaranteed to terminate after a finite number of iterations.
 We discuss below the case of all computed interpolants being fully-separable.
-If not, the procedure terminates with a trivial assumption refinement \false.
+If at some step the interpolant is not fully separable, the \textbf{InterpolationBasedSynthesis} procedure returns the vacuous refinement $\false$, which ensures that branch of the refinement tree is not expanded further.

 \begin{theorem} Given a satisfiable but unrealizable specification $\langle \phi^\env, \phi^\sys\rangle$ Algorithm~\ref{alg:Refinements} terminates with a realizable specification $\langle \phi^{\env'} , \phi^\sys\rangle$. \end{theorem}